alinmercasi/simple-javascript-todo-app-with-theme-switcher-/README.md

 - It helped me get some practice on how local storage work
 - Make good use of CSS custom properties
-- Understand some javascript events, as 'animationend'
+- Understand some javascript events, such as 'animationend'
 - Work with arrays and objects
 - Understand some javascript prototyping concepts working with classes
-- Working with DOM from javascript
+- Working with DOM in javascript
 - Basic state management
 - Make use of CSS animations, transforms and transitions